Table of Contents

 OPEX: $15,000

-Interest Expense: $10,000
+Interest expense: $10,000

 Taxes: $60,000

-Net Income = $115,000
+Net income = $115,000

 Net Income vs Cash Flow

 One reason is that there is typically a time gap between documented sales and actual payments.
-Another factor is that net income includes a variety of non-cash expenses, such as depreciation/amortization and stock-based compensation.
+Another factor is that net income subtracts a variety of non-cash expenses, such as depreciation/amortization and stock-based compensation.
 These are real expenses and reduce a company’s earnings.
 However, they don’t actually affect its bank account.

 Net Income vs Operating Net Income

 Unlike net income, operating net income looks at a company’s profits from operations alone without accounting for income and expenses that aren’t related to the company’s core activities.
-So unlike net income, operating net income does not include income tax, interest expenses, interest income, or gains or losses from sales of fixed assets.
+So unlike net income, operating net income does not consider income tax, interest expenses, interest income, or gains or losses from sales of fixed assets.

 Sometimes referred to as EBIT (earnings before interest and taxes), the formula for operating net income is:

-Net Income + Interest Expense + Taxes = Operating Net Income
+Operating Net Income = Net Income + Interest Expense + Taxes

 How Net Income Is Used on a Balance Sheet